bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 Issues`_ on GitHub.
 This list contains several projects as a starting point.

-This section describes Bokeh's `style guidelines`_ for contributing to the documentation.
+This section describes Bokeh's documentation style guidelines for contributing to the documentation.
 This section also includes details on how to `build`_ and `edit`_ the documentation in your local development environment.

-.. _`style guidelines`:
+.. _documentation_style_guidelines:

 Documentation style guidelines
 ------------------------------